Bastianowicz/drag_n_scroll/README.md

 # drag and scroll
-Javascript tool to make element dragable by drag &amp; scroll
+Javascript tool that uses dragging to scroll any element.
+Unlike other plugins this causes real scrolling instead of changing margin or position.
+Use this plugin as addition to default scrolling.
+This also works out with touch interfaces.

 ## Requirements
 * jQuery installed